CarlBrendt/Pose_Estimation_Project/README.md

 2. Deploy on mobile device using mediapipe <br>

 # How to run on PC
-1. Download this folder with browser extension or use git clone link <br>
+1. Download PoseEstimationProject folder with browser extension or use git clone link <br>

 2. Install requirements <br>